LOST-STATS/lost-stats.github.io/Presentation/graph_themes.md

 1. Axis Labels

--   Axis labels define the variables used in our graph; it is often preffered to include units of these measurements as well.
+-   Axis labels define the variables used in our graph; it is often preferred to include units of these measurements as well.

 1. Legends (depending on data)